-The Hard Thing Rule: A set of principles that can help you, and your family, to stay on track towards your goals.
-Here are the 3 rules: 1) Chose one hard thing that requires deliberate practice.
+- The Hard Thing Rule: The Hard Thing Rule is a set of principles that can help you, and your family, to stay on track towards your goals.
+Here are the 3 rules: 1) Choose one hard thing that requires deliberate practice.
 2) You can’t quit because you had a bad day.
 You must keep pushing and finish what you’ve started.
 3) You pick your hard thing.

-What’s your life philosophy?
-Your daily decision-making process will be a lot simpler if you have a clear vision of where you want to go and about what type of life you want to live.
+- What’s your life philosophy?
+Your daily decision-making process will be a lot simpler if you have a clear vision of where you want to go and what type of life you want to live.
 Once you have it – the life philosophy I mean – you won’t have to ask yourself, “What I need to do” or waste time doing unimportant tasks.
-You’ll simply remind your philosophy and make a decision based on that.
+You’ll simply bring to mind your philosophy and make a decision based on that.

 Commentary And My Personal Takeaway